-Through fundraising events, grant distribution and engagement with the patient community, WUN acts both a facilitator and an anchor bringing life, stability and encouragement to people affected by Narcolepsy.
+Through fundraising events, grant distribution and engagement with the patient community, WUN acts as both a facilitator and an anchor bringing life, stability and encouragement to people affected by Narcolepsy.

 Until the late 1990’s, narcolepsy was a complete mystery.
 Doctors suspected that the problem lay within the hypothalamus, a part of the brain that regulates arousal, sleep, hunger and other functions, but the specific problem was unknown.
 The discovery that narcolepsy is caused by a loss of the orexin (hypocretin)-producing neurons has substantially improved our understanding of this often-disabling disorder and has enabled researchers to move much closer to better therapies.